 A MAN ON A MISSION

-……..
-Ironically, it is his turbulent experience with the criminal justice system that inspired his change.
-As a high school drop-out, he went away with no education.
+…….
+Understandably, it is his turbulent experience with the criminal justice system that inspired him to be a positive contribution to society.
+As a high school drop-out, he went away with only a tenth-grade education.
 But during his incarceration, ‘old-timers’ who had transformed their lives inspired him to wanting more than a criminal lifestyle.
 With positive mentors, he began shedding the criminal mindset and pursuing a formal education.
-He acquired a GED and later achieved an Associates in liberal arts and a Bachelor’s in Social Studies.
+He acquired a GED and later achieved a Bachelor of Arts in Social Studies from the Bard Prison Initiative.
 By the time of his release, he was ready, willing, and able to take full advantage of a second chance at life.
 His plans are to impact change in the same community he once helped to destroy.
 His–story is still in the making.

 PRIOR TO INCARCERATION